Riji: Modern history

-The first European to identify rijis was French explorer Louis de Freycinet in 1818 at Shark Bay, where he later wrote that he saw “an old man painted with stripes of various colors and distinguished from the rest by a shell hanging from his girdle”.
+The first European to identify riji was French explorer Louis de Freycinet in 1818 at Shark Bay, where he later wrote that he saw “an old man painted with stripes of various colors and distinguished from the rest by a shell hanging from his girdle”.

 Aboriginal artists Aubrey Tigan and Butcher Joe Nangan created riji out of mother-of-pearl buttons and cloth.

-Artists still make Riji today in the Broome area.
+Artists still make riji today in the Broome area.
 Some use the older, sacred patterns, while others choose to use more modern designs.
-Modern production of rijis for traditional and tourist use now normally incorporates modern tools into the creation stage.
+Modern production of riji for traditional and tourist use now normally incorporates modern tools into the creation stage.

 Significance

-Among the Aboriginal tribes of the Northwest, rijis carry special significance to them.
+Among the Aboriginal tribes of the Northwest, riji carry special significance to them.
 Religiously, they are associated with water, as well as spiritual or healing powers, and life.
-When used by the maban (powerful spiritual men), rijis were believed to have the ability to bring rainfall, heal the sick, determine the guilty, and attract women.
+When used by maban (powerful spiritual men), riji were believed to have the ability to bring rainfall, heal the sick, determine the guilty, and attract women.
 Bardi people equate the light reflecting off the shells to lightning flashes, which are prominent during the monsoon, and to lights flashing off the cheeks of the Rainbow Serpent, who is closely linked to water and rain.

-Rijis were also given to boys in coming of age and initiation ceremonies.
+Riji were also given to boys in coming of age and initiation ceremonies.